 Kirsten has a Master of Social Welfare Degree from the University of California – Berkeley, and a bachelor’s degree from the University of Michigan – Ann Arbor.

 Charity has extensive experience working directly with the California health care system, including 10 years with the California Children’s Hospital Association working on initiatives to influence opinion leaders and key stakeholders with the goal of increasing public understanding of issues impacting hospitals and the delivery of care while increasing federal and state funding available to the children’s hospitals.
 She also has more than three years working as an independent consultant with a variety of hospital clients including large systems and small, independent hospitals in California, as well as work with a statewide trade association representing district and municipal public hospitals.

 Charity has worked with Harbage Consulting as a Strategic Partner since October 2014, when she joined the firm’s New York’s Delivery System Reform Incentive Payment (DSRIP) program team.
 In that role, she has supported two New York hospital systems in leading the Performing Provider Systems that make up the structure of New York’s DSRIP program.
 She continues as a Strategic Partner with the firm providing strategic advice to several California hospitals as they work to implement their Medicaid transformation projects called PRIME.

-Ms. Ogle was also responsible for the Coordinated Care Initiative in seven counties that integrates Medicare and Medi-Cal services with long-term services and supports through managed Medi-Cal health plans.
-Prior to her work at the state, Ms. Ogle was the first COO at Santa Clara Family Health Plan.
+Jane was also responsible for the Coordinated Care Initiative in seven counties that integrates Medicare and Medi-Cal services with long-term services and supports through managed Medi-Cal health plans.
+Prior to her work at the state, Jane was the first COO at Santa Clara Family Health Plan.
 She spent more than 20 years in hospital administration at hospitals in Trenton and Princeton, New Jersey.
-Ms. Ogle is a graduate of Georgetown University, School of Foreign Service.
+Jane is a graduate of Georgetown University, School of Foreign Service.